Historical buildings and structures of Yarmouth, Maine: Summer Street

 A side street off West Main Street, connecting to Bates Street.

 A 1973 survey dates 14 Summer Street to the 1880s; a town assessor places it in 1910.

 Willow Street

 Connects East Main Street to Route 1, opposite the Hannaford plaza.

-The first house on the left from East Main Street, number 4, was moved there in 1964 to make way for the parking lot of the Sacred Heart Catholic Church on Main Street.
+The first house on the left from East Main Street, number 4, was moved there from Main Street.

 Number 22 was the home of John Fitts.

 Horace Stubbs, a carpenter, was the original owner of number 26.

 30 Willow Street was moved to this location from near the corner of East Main Street and Yankee Drive, when it was Samuel W. Stubbs' house.

 Broad Cove

 The cove sits between Sunset Point, at the southern end of Yarmouth, and the eastern edge of Cumberland Foreside.

 Gilman Road

 Gilman Road, named for Reverend Tristram Gilman (1735–1809), was one of the first streets laid out in the town, in the late 18th century, when the town was centered around the Meetinghouse under the Ledge.
+The Ammi Ruhamah Cutter House was built in 1730 for Rev Cutter, the first pastor of the Meetinghouse under the Ledge.
+The house was deeded to the Cutter family in 1735.